Refugee numbers worldwide hit record high: UN | DW | 19.06.2019

 Message for Trump

-Grandi praised the US for being the "largest supporter of refugees" and the biggest single donor to UNHCR.
+Grandi commended the US for being the "largest supporter of refugees" and the biggest single donor to UNHCR.
 At the same time, he decried hostility that the displaced people face.

 "In America, just like in Europe actually and in other parts of the world, what we are witnessing is an identification of refugees — but not just refugees, migrants as well — with people that come take away jobs that threaten our security, our values," Grandi said.
 "And I want to say to the US administration — to the president — but also to the leaders around the world: This is damaging."